 1. Restore Everyday Mouth Function

-Firstly, dental bridges are an effective way to regain both the aesthetic and practical function of your mouth.
+Firstly, dental bridges are an effective way to regain both your mouth’s aesthetic and practical function.

-Once the gap from the missing tooth has been filled, the dental bridge will now act like your original teeth: aiding in chewing and breaking down food, while also reducing issues missing teeth often cause for speech.
+Once the gap from the missing tooth has been filled, the dental bridge will act like your original teeth, aiding in chewing and breaking down food and reducing speech issues caused by missing teeth.